python-lz4/python-lz4/docs/lz4.block.rst

    True

 In this example we are catching the `lz4.block.LZ4BlockError` exception.
-This exception is raisedd if the LZ4 library call fails, which can be caused by either the buffer used to store the uncompressed data (as set by `usize`) being too small, or the input compressed data being invalid - it is not possible to distinguish the
+This exception is raised if the LZ4 library call fails, which can be caused by either the buffer used to store the uncompressed data (as set by `usize`) being too small, or the input compressed data being invalid - it is not possible to distinguish the